 While I typically reserve making this special vegan dessert for Valentine’s Day, I see this Persimmon Crème Brûlée becoming a staple in your holiday dinner menu.
 And who could blame you?
 This dish is absolutely stunning, with its sugared cranberries, brûléed crust, fresh persimmon, and a splash of green from the herb garnish.

 Also, if you’ve never had a persimmon before, they are a fruit – usually native to Asia – that is ripe during Late Fall and Winter.
-There are generally two kinds that you can find in stores, or farmers markets, Fuyu and Hachiya.
-Fuyu persimmons are what I’ve used here; they are more squatty and round, and only slightly soft when ripe.
-Hachiya persimmons are more conical in shape and are very soft when ready to eat!
+There are generally two kinds that you find in stores, or farmers markets, Fuyu and Hachiya.
+Fuyu persimmons are what I’ve used here!
+They are more squatty and round, and only slightly soft when ripe.
+Hachiya persimmons are more conical in shape and are very soft when ready to eat.

 1 year: Glazed Cranberry Orange Scones // 2 years: Loaded Holiday Panini // 3 years: Squash & Scramble Breakfast Tacos // 4 years: Smoky Pumpkin Bisque // 5 years: Sweet Pumpkin Pizza // 6 years: Pumpkin Oatmeal